Over the past two months, I’ve had the pleasure experience of trying to sell some used photo equipment online.

 “What condition is the owner’s manual in?”

 Did I mention scammers?
-Some promised to pay me via Paypal if I would ship the camera to them right away, because they were leaving on an out-of-country trip in two days.
-Others offered to pay $200 more than my asking price, if I would send the camera to their “friend” living in another country.
+Some promised to pay me via Paypal if I would ship the camera to them right away because they were leaving on an out-of-country trip in two days.
+Others offered to pay $200 more than my asking price if I would send the camera to their “friend” living in another country.

-What was fun interesting about the above exercise was that trying to sell used photo equipment is a lot like trying to sell photography services.
+What was interesting about the above exercise was that trying to sell used photo equipment is a lot like trying to sell photography services.

 Before buying a new piece of equipment, a pro photographer has to evaluate the potential uses of that equipment and then decide if it will provide a good return for their investment.